Music of Nepal: Sherpa music

 Sherpa music is based on Tibetan Buddhism.
 It is similar to music of Tibet around the trans-Himalayan region.
 Tibetan music is mostly religious music, reflecting the influence of Tibetan Buddhism."With influence from Tibet, this Nepalese music is characterized by unison singing and occasional accompaniment on the damian, a stringed instrument in the lute family that provides a strong rhythmic base.
 The musicians generally sing in Helambu (a Sherpa-Tibetan dialect) and sometimes in Tibetan on themes of religion, a desire for material wealth, the natural landscape, and a “sense of an ordered world in contrast to the nomadic pattern of many peoples’ lives” (Bishop).
 Liner notes include a description of the village and its music, track notes, and lyrics in Helambu/Tibetan and English".

 Tharu music

 Tharu music is also one of the ancient types of music still played in Nepal.
+Tharu music is very diverse within itself as Tharus from various parts of nepal do not share the same Tharu language.
 The Tharu people sing songs like Sajana, Maghiya, and Dashainya mostly in the western parts of Nepal.

 Bhajan

 A bhajan is a devotional song praising and sometimes calling upon the Gods.
 It has no fixed form; it may be as simple as a mantra or kirtan.
 It is usually lyrical, expressing love and prayer for the Divine.
-Shiva, Krishna, Vishnu and Sai Baba bhajans are popular in Nepal.
+Shiva, Krishna & Vishnu bhajans are popular in Nepal.
 Notable Bhajan singers Bhakta Raj Acharya, Koili Devi Mathema.